TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

 A list display yields a new list object, the contents being specified by either a list of expressions or a comprehension.
-When a comma-separated list of expressions is supplied, its elements are evaluated from left to right and placed into the list object in that order.
-When a comprehension is supplied, the list is constructed from the elements resulting from the comprehension.
+When a comma-separated list of expressions is supplied, its elements are evaluated kutoka left to right and placed into the list object in that order.
+When a comprehension is supplied, the list is constructed kutoka the elements resulting kutoka the comprehension.

 .. _set: